A Quarter of Americans Spend All Day Inside, Survey Finds - Slashdot

 Also, i'm in Los Angeles, where our motto is, "never trust air you can't see."

+Well if you add together work and sleep that is about 16 hours a day.
+Throw in a 40 minutes driving (to and from work put together) which while you can have the windows down, is more like inside than outside in most cars.
+Then add 1.5 hours for eating a cooking and you are only left with 5.5 hours, or 22.9% of your day.
+How many of those do you spending watching TV or reading a book in a comfy chair?
+While I probably spend most of those 8 hours and 40 minutes I would be working and commuting during the wee

 Major cities have gross air.
-(Score:2)
+(Score:3)

 I live in Los Angeles and used to leave my windows open all the time until I noticed the thick layer of oily black "dust" that had covered everything.
 Now I only keep my bedroom window open with a furnace filter and a fan.
 There's also standalone air filters in my bedroom and at work.
 If you live someplace with less gross air, yeah, you should go outside more.
 Cities are a different story though.

-Indoor air is not full of smoke (Score:3)
+Indoor air is not full of smoke (Score:5, Informative)

 Outdoor air is great, if you mean really, really outdoor air, away from where people are.
 Outdoor as in the Great Outdoors.